TheBigBookMan/grad-dip/Cyber Security/Security Controls.md

 				- **Continuous Monitoring**- DE.CM
 				- **Adverse Event Analysis**- DE.AE
 		- **Respond (RS)**-
+			- take action
+			- define and execute incident response plans
+			- includes communication, containment, analysis and coordination after an event has been detected
 			- actions regarding a detected cybersecurity incident are taken
 			- Respond supports the ability to contain the effects of cybersecurity incidents
 			- outcomes within this function cover incident management, analysis, mitigation, reporting and communication